ABCs of Memphis In May: 2017 Edition

 U is for Umbrellas not allowed: Wear a poncho or modify a Hefty Bag instead if rain gear is needed.

-V is for Vendors: At 901Fest on May 28, you'll be able to shop local vendors.
-Check out the list here.
+V is for Vendors: At 901Fest on May 27, you’ll be able to shop local vendors.

 W is for Water: Dehydration sucks, and it’s easily preventable.
 Start hydrating a few days before you head to Music Fest or BBQ Fest.
 During the festivals, a good rule is one bottle of water / big glass of water for every big beer.